isl-org/Open3D/docs/compilation.rst

   * macOS: Install with Homebrew: ``brew install cmake``
   * Windows: Download from: `CMake download page <https://cmake.org/download/>`_

-* CUDA 11.0 (optional): Open3D supports GPU acceleration of an increasing number of operations through CUDA on Linux.
+* CUDA (optional): Open3D supports GPU acceleration of an increasing number of operations through CUDA on Linux.
+We recommend using CUDA 11.0 for the best compatibility with recent GPUs and optional external dependencies such as Tensorflow or PyTorch.

   Please see the `official documentation
   <https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html>`_ to
   install the CUDA toolkit from Nvidia.